 Global Health and Electives

-There are two months of electives in the curriculum in the PGY-2 and PGY-3 years.
-These months allow residents to pursue their academic/medical interests to meet their self-identified learning needs within women’s health care.
+As a department we strive to have a culture that encourages each individual resident to pursue electives that match their interests.
+We feel this time is critical for self-growth, exploration, and professional development.
+There is one month of elective in the curriculum in the PGY-3 year.
+This month allows residents to pursue their academic/medical interests to meet their self-identified learning needs within women’s health care.
 It is common for residents to create international electives or pursue additional interests in sub-specialty areas.
 The electives, therefore, are arranged by the residents themselves.
-Additionally PGY-2’s and 3’s may take advantage of the Kaiser Permanente Global Health Program.
+PGY-3’s may take advantage of the Kaiser Permanente Global Health Program.
 The mission of this program is to enable our clinical staff and residents to participate in medical care at various locations around the globe.

-- International electives: Nicaragua (3); Nepal; Zambia; Costa Rica; Guatemala; El Salvador; Kenya (6); Honduras (3); Mexico (2); Mali (2); Ecuador (4); Philippines; Vietnam; Botswana; India; Uganda; Colombia; Ghana; Ireland
+- International electives: Nicaragua; Nepal; Zambia; Costa Rica; Guatemala; El Salvador; Kenya; Honduras; Mexico; Mali; Ecuador; Philippines; Vietnam; Botswana; India; Uganda; Colombia; Ghana; Ireland

 Faculty Role Modeling and Mentorship